 |Peak||$9 per hour||$12 per hour|

-There are 5 tiers of cars to select from.
+There are 5 tiers of cars to select from with different car models per tier.
 All tiers are self-pump and petrol costs are to be borne by the driver.
-Entry to Malaysia is charged at $26.75 per calendar day.
+Entry to Malaysia is currently unavailable.

 |Tier 1||Tier 2||Tier 3||Tier 4||Tier 5|